namoray/nineteen/docs/dev.md

 # Instructions to help devs (Mainly Notes to self)

+Follow the validating.md / mining.md docs first until you get to the notes telling you to come back here

 ## For dev without docker:

 Optional if you need a venv